 357th Fighter Squadron

-The 357th Fighter Squadron trains pilots in the A-10 and Thunderbolt II.
-The 357th 'Dragons' conducts all formal course directed aircraft transition, day and night weapons and tactics employment, day and night air refueling and dissimilar air combat maneuvers.
-The squadron trains pilots to plan, coordinate, execute, and control day and night close air support and battlefield surveillance and reconnaissance.
-Squadron prepares pilots for combat mission-ready upgrade.
+The 357th Fighter Squadron trains pilots in the A-10 Thunderbolt II.
+The 357th 'Dragons' conduct all formal course directed aircraft transition, day and night weapons and tactics employment, day and night air refueling, and dissimilar air combat maneuvers.
+The squadron trains pilots to plan, coordinate, execute, and control day and night close air support, air interdiction, and battlefield surveillance and reconnaissance.
+They also prepare pilots for combat mission-ready upgrade.
 Click here for more information.

 The Official Website of Davis-Monthan Air Force Base